 DEBRA NASH BA Hons, PGCE, MSc, M.Inst.G.A. – Courses Director

-Debra is a Group Analyst and Training Group Analyst for the IGA and Group Analysis South West.
-She works as an individual and group psychotherapist in independent practice and in a primary care setting within the NHS.
-In addition to her clinical work she provides supervision to individuals and groups and conducts Reflective Practice and Staff Groups in a range of settings.
-She has at different times worked as Experiential Group Conductor, Seminar Leader and Convenor on the Foundation Course in Manchester.
-She is a member of the National Training Advisory Group of the IGA.
-Before training as a Group Analyst Debra worked as a senior manager in secondary education with particular responsibility for Inclusion.
+Debra Nash is a Group Analyst and IGA Training Group Analyst.
+She works as an individual and group psychotherapist in independent practice.
+In addition to providing therapy she is a supervisor to individuals and groups.
+She has conducted Reflective Practice groups in a range of settings and provides training and workshops in psychodynamic practice.
+Before becoming Courses Director in 2015, she has at different times worked as Experiential Group Conductor, Seminar Leader and Convenor on the Foundation Course in Manchester.
+As part of her role as Manchester Courses Director, she is a member of National Management Training Committee, Student Progress Committee and is on the Admissions Board.
+She is Chair of Manchester Courses Committee and a member of the Diversity in Training Working Group.
+Before becoming a Group Analyst Debra was an English teacher and senior manager in a secondary school in Brent with particular responsibility for Inclusion.
 She has an MSc in the Psychodynamics of Human Development from the British Association of Psychotherapists.

 Dave works in the NHS as a group analyst and adult psychotherapist.
 He provides individual and group therapy as part of the Salford Specialist Psychotherapy Service and leads a Therapeutic Community Day Programme on the Wirral.